-Join Mike Meyers for an in-depth discussion in this video Solid state drives, part of CompTIA A+ Exam Prep (220-901) Part 2: Core Hardware.
+Join Mike Meyers for an in-depth discussion in this video Solid state drives, part of CompTIA A+ (220-901) Cert Prep: 2 Core Hardware.

 - This, my friends, is an SSD, or a solid-state drive.…SSDs are becoming very popular in today's systems,…and certainly something we want to talk about.…Now, before we go any further,…what I want you to do is take a look…at these two drives here.…On your left is an old school hard drive, rotational media.…On your right is an SSD.…First and foremost, look at those interfaces.…It's just good old SATA, so, with nothing else involved,…for me to install this drive is just like…installing any other drive.
 It's a SATA drive.…